WalletWasabi/WalletWasabi/README.md

 #### Dynamic tx fee calculation
 Fees should be hidden from the user (until they are reasonably low) -> **usability**.

-#### JoinMarket should be implemented
+#### JoinMarket
-I find JoinMarket as the most advanced privacy solution out there, so it makes sense to implement it.
+I find JoinMarket as the most advanced privacy solution out there and it should be implemented.